Sloppy Journalism

 A verse in Colossians speaks of being rooted in faith, growing in

-The cord of faith in Jesus binds you together and dreams for your future begins
+The cord of faith in Jesus binds you together, and dreams for your future begin

 this day with God’s guiding hand of love.
 Your faith in Jesus, the fullness of hope,